sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - Created Admin Settings page (including storing settings data on server) #33
 - Reworked .scss and functionalities for GameRoom creation views #26 #27
 - Created Canvas React Component for basic drawing features #43

+Xindi Liu
+- Refined the design for Figma so the frontend can follow the flow more smoothly
+- still on it..